 - Charcoal — Use the proper starter fluid (reference your owners’ manual to identify the type) and store it away from children and heat sources.
 Never add starter fluid after the coals have been ignited.

 - Watch the weather — you never want to be outside during bad weather and grilling just increases your chance of injury.
 You may recall a few years ago when ESPN’s Hannah Storm was badly injured in a grill fire after wind blew out the flame and propane flooded her grill.
 She attempted to re-ignite it, causing an explosive fireball resulting in burns on her, neck, chest and hands.
-She is now an advocate for grill safety partnering with the National Protection Agency to tell her story.
+She is now an advocate for grill safety partnering with the National Protection Agency.

 Please share these tips with family and friends and be sure to have a safe and Happy Fourth of July!